F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 If you plan to use the same hard drive for macOS and Windows, we recommend creating a dedicated partition just for OpenCore.
 This lets Windows have the ESP to itself and OpenCore can stay within it's own bubble.

 Recommended size is 200MB and the partition format **must** be FAT32 for OpenCore to operate correctly.
-You'll next want to install OpenCore onto the new partition, either moving from the ESP with [MountEFI](https://github.com/corpnewt/MountEFI) or rerunning the OpenCore-Legacy-Patcher.app
+You'll next want to install OpenCore onto the new partition, either moving from the ESP with [MountEFI](https://github.com/corpnewt/MountEFI) or rerunning the OpenCore Legacy Patcher.app

 * Note 1: For machines with dedicated drives for Windows, having different partitions for OpenCore isn't required.
 * Note 2: Having different partitions for OpenCore isn't required if the Windows boot files detected by the stock Boot Picker are removed.
 See [Removing the Windows option from the stock Boot Picker](#installation-removing-the-windows-option-from-the-stock-boot-picker) for further information.